-The Office of the Queensland Chief Entrepreneur (OQCE) is led by the Queensland Chief Entrepreneur and is an Australian first.
-It plays a vital role in building and promoting the importance and contribution of entrepreneurship and investment in Queensland.
+The Office of the Queensland Chief Entrepreneur (OQCE) plays a vital role in building and promoting the importance and contribution of entrepreneurship and investment in Queensland.

 - showcase Queensland startup and entrepreneurial talent to local, national and international audiences